 What we’re doing

-We are a member of the Voice for Choice coalition and our Campaigns Manager is a member of its steering group.
+We are a member of the Voice for Choice coalition and we are a member of its steering group.
 We are also a member of the End Violence Against Women Coalition, and our Director of Public Affairs and Policy is also on the advisory group.
 We also work with and support Alliance for Choice in Northern Ireland, as well as other pro-choice groups across the UK such as Abortion Rights, FPA, Brook, Education for Choice and the Abortion Support Network.

 We are currently supporting the Back Off campaign, coordinated by BPAS, which aims to change the law to make it possible to establish protest-free zones around abortion clinics.
 The campaign is necessary due to an intensification of anti-abortion protests around clinics, including activists displaying distressing images, filming people entering and leaving clinics, and physically touching women, as well as shouting abuse.
 The issue has got so bad that one clinic was forced to close in the summer of 2015.
 We presented a petition to No 10 on the issue, and subsequently supported an open letter to the Secretary of State for Health on the issue.